Tips on What To Do When Your Engine Overheats

 5. Check the coolant/antifreeze reservoir.

 Typically, this reservoir is a translucent plastic tank near the radiator.
-If it's empty or low on fluid, refill the tank with new antifreeze.
+If it's empty or low on fluid, and you've allowed time for the engine to cool, refill the tank with new antifreeze.

 6. Check hoses for leaks or blockage.